vault27/Foundation/ssl.md

 ```

 - In TLS 1.3 there are fewer parametres to avoid many variants of suites.
-- Signature algorithm is sent as extension in Client hello
+- Signature algorithm is sent as extension in Client hello - for signing hash of handshake with server's private key
 - Key exchange is ECDHE always
 - AES_128_GCM - symmetric encryption algorithm + key length + mode - all algorithms are AEAD, so authentication per packet is included, no need a HMAC
 - SHA256 - This derivation process is called the key schedule — it takes the shared key from ECDHE, mixes in random values (nonces), and runs them through a hash-based pseudorandom function (PRF) or HKDF to produce strong, independent session keys.
 If your cipher suite ends in SHA256, then SHA256 is the hash function used inside that PRF/HKDF